Pretty Woman | 1990

 The Rodeo Drive boutique where she's snubbed by the staff, but gets her revenge bigtime – “Big mistake... huge” – and which goes to great pains to hide its name (come on, we know it's only a movie) was Boulmiche Boutique, which is actually at 9501 Santa Monica Boulevard, though on the corner of Rodeo Drive.
 Nothing stays the same for long on the Drive, and the premises is now fashion store Badgley Mischka.

 Adjusting to her temporarily upscale lifestyle, Vivian has trouble with snails (“Slippery little suckers...”) was the Rex II Ristorante, now Cicada, in the Oviatt Building, 617 South Olive Street , downtown Los Angeles (its classy deco interior is also seen in Indecent Proposal, while Richard Gere returned to Cicada in Final Analysis).
 You might recognise it as the restaurant in which Tony Bennett serenades Jim Carrey and Jennifer Aniston in Bruce Almighty.
-More recently, Angelina Jolie and Brad Pitt had a bit of a confrontation here in Doug Liman’s Mr and Mrs Smith and it's the site of Viola Davis' briefing at the opening of Suicide Squad.
+More recently, Angelina Jolie and Brad Pitt had a bit of a confrontation here in Doug Liman’s Mr and Mrs Smith, it's the site of Viola Davis' briefing at the opening of Suicide Squad and it's both the Hollywood restaurant from which Al Pacino phones Leonardo DiCaprio in Quentin Tarantino's Once Upon A Time In Hollywood and the 'Roman' restaurant in which DiCaprio takes the call.

 Don’t be fooled by the (bought-in) aerial shot of ‘San Francisco’.
 The exterior of the opera house, where Vivian and Edward watch La Traviata, is the grand old eastern entrance to the Natural History Museum of Los Angeles County in Exposition Park, south of downtown Los Angeles, and the interior a studio set.
 The same entrance was used as a hospital in Michael Bay’s Pearl Harbor.